-Kaleidoscope 2017: Challenges for a data-driven society is the ninth in a series of peer-reviewed academic conferences organized by ITU to bring together a wide range of views from universities, industry and research institutions.
-The aim of the Kaleidoscope conferences is to identify emerging developments in information and communication technologies (ICTs) and, in particular, areas in need of international standards to aid the healthy development of the Information Society.
+Kaleidoscope 2017: Challenges for a data-driven society was the ninth in a series of peer-reviewed academic conferences organized by ITU to bring together a wide range of views from universities, industry and research institutions.
+The aim of the Kaleidoscope conferences was to identify emerging developments in information and communication technologies (ICTs) and, in particular, areas in need of international standards to aid the healthy development of the Information Society.

 The exponential growth and availability of data, along with enhanced collecting, processing and analytics capabilities, have opened up new frontiers in sustainable development.
 But globally accepted standards are needed to avoid the development of incompatible data silos and to establish a universal, shared and integrated data ecosystem that allows the deployment of the accumulated data in a highly secure environment, for the benefit of all.